Privacy Policy

 Receipt images or attachments added to a shared wallet are temporarily stored in Firebase Storage for a 7-day synchronisation window, giving all authorised collaborators time to download the file locally.
 The cloud copy is automatically deleted after this period.
 Shared wallet data is only accessible to verified collaborators within that wallet.

-Under the Philippine Data Privacy Act of 2012, I am required to disclose when personal data is transferred to entities or infrastructure outside the Philippines.
+Under various data protection regulations (such as the GDPR and the Philippine Data Privacy Act of 2012), we are required to disclose when personal data is transferred to entities or infrastructure outside your home country or jurisdiction.

 The following third-party services used by Ut Finance operate on infrastructure based primarily in the United States: